WebAssembly/function-references/proposals/function-references/Overview.md

     - and `$t' = [t1'*] -> [t2*]`

 Questions:
-- The naming conventions for these instructions seem rather incoherent, are there better ones?
+- Should we rename `ref.null` to `null.ref` for consistency?
+- Should `call_ref` be named `func.call`?
-- The requirement to provide type `$t'` instead of just a number is a hack to side-step the issue of expressing an anonymous function type.
+- The requirement to provide type `$t'` for `func.bind` instead of just a number is a hack to side-step the issue of expressing an anonymous function type.
 Should we try better?

 #### Local Bindings